Woolly-at-EBI/BlueCloudMetadataEnhancement/docs/pointers_2_key_code_4_blue_partition.md

     * e.g. marine&terrestrial
       * highest if sample has coastal/estuarine coordinates and taxonomy rules are true for it being marine and terrestrial
   * Do a combined call to select a single domain, pick the one with the highest confidence.
 If a tie, preferred marine.
-  * Do a score and confidence for freshwater sub-domain (a subset of terrestrial domain as above)
+  * Do a score and confidence for freshwater subdomain (a subset of terrestrial domain as above)
-  * Do Blue Partition call where ( combined_call in "marine" or "marine&terrestrial" ) inclusive or ("freshwater")
+  * Do Blue Partition call where ( combined_call in "marine" or "marine&terrestrial" ) [inclusive] or ("freshwater")
-    * Decision on which domain/sub-domain based on the confidence, if ALL equal preference to "marine&terrestrial", else preference to "marine"
+    * Decision on which domain/subdomain based on the confidence, if ALL equal preference to "marine&terrestrial", else preference to "marine"

 # Testing